Western-Health-Covid19-Collaboration/wh_covid19_app/CONTRIBUTING.md

 - the installation of dependencies
 - running the application

-### **BETA CHANNEL USAGE**
+### **STABLE CHANNEL USAGE**

-We are currently using the Flutter v1.15.17 (the current beta channel version) for app development, so once you have the Flutter SDK set-up and working please change to the beta channel using on the command line:
+We are currently using the Flutter stable channel (currently v1.17.1) for app development, so once you have the Flutter SDK set-up make sure you are on the stable channel:

 ```
-flutter channel beta
+flutter channel stable
 flutter upgrade
 ```

+Check the pubspec.yaml file in the repo for the current version of Flutter we are using for builds (including CI builds via codemagic).

 ### Installing dependencies